mit212/lab3_2025/README.md

 ## 5 Inverse Kinematics
 Estimated time of completion: 10 min

-Consequently, we know from lecture that the inverse kinematics equations of the 2-DoF arm are given by
+We know from lecture that the inverse kinematics equations of the 2-DoF arm are given by

 <p align="center">
 <img src="./.images/ik.png" alt="ik" width="800"/>